edmellum/browserijade/README.md

 $("body").html(article)
 ```

-## Just rendering templates on the client-side without including any templates.
+## Just rendering templates on the client-side without including any templates
 **Server-side:**

 ```javascript